MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/managed-identity.md

 ## Caching

 By default, MSAL.NET supports in-memory caching.
 To explore additional caching options or implement a custom cache, see [Token cache serialization in MSAL.NET](/azure/active-directory/develop/msal-net-token-cache-serialization).
-We do not recommend sharing a cache between two or more Azure sources with system-assigned managed identities enabled as this can result in the same token being shared across the resources.
+We do not recommend sharing a cache between two or more Azure sources with managed identities enabled as this can result in the same token being shared across the resources.

 ## Troubleshooting